-Between Depoe Bay and Newport, the roadside scenery along US-101 and the parallel “old road,” now signed as the Otter Crest Loop, is dominated by miles of broad beaches and sandstone bluffs, including the 500-foot headland of Cape Foulweather, named by Capt.
-James Cook and offering a 360-degree coastal panorama.
+Between Depoe Bay and Newport, the roadside scenery along US-101 and the parallel “old road,” now signed as the Otter Crest Loop, is dominated by miles of broad beaches and sandstone bluffs, including the 500-foot headland of Cape Foulweather, named by Captain James Cook and offering a 360-degree coastal panorama.
 The Otter Crest Loop has frequently been closed by slides and reconstruction efforts, but you can reach it from many access roads.
-With fine old bridges and numerous vistas, it’s a great drive—or bicycle route.
+With fine old bridges and numerous vistas, it’s a great drive or bicycle route.

 Farther south, midway between Depoe Bay and Newport, the aptly named Devils Punchbowl gives a ringside seat on a frothy confrontation between rock and tide.
 In the parking area you’ll find a small lunch café.
-Other than its famous clam chowder, claim to fame of this branch of Newport’s Mo’s remains a visit from Bruce Springsteen on June 11, 1987.
+Other than its famous clam chowder, the claim to fame of this branch of Newport’s Mo’s remains a visit from Bruce Springsteen on June 11, 1987.